fri-team/Swapify/README.md

 After these steps, the application should launch in your browser.

 If you get error that npm start can't launch then try this solution: https://stackoverflow.com/questions/45499656/error-occured-when-executing-command-npm-run-serve

+## How to open Swagger documentation
+Swagger UI is located on URL: <webpage>:<port>/swagger for example localhost/swagger or localhost:5020/swagger Swagger JSON file is located on URL /swagger/v1/swagger.json